Union pour le Développement de la Radiologie Interventionnelle (UDRI)

 The association plans to develop interventional prostate MRI to guide prostate biopsies and focal treatment of prostate cancer with a low risk of progression.

 Cryo- or interstitial laser therapy can be used for treatment.
-Monitoring of cryoablation is done under real-time TRUS guidance with a high frequency (29MHz) transducer (micro-ultrasound, Exact Imaging, Canada).
-Laser focal ablation is done under MRI guidance and the procedure is assisted by an MRI compatible robot (Figures 1 and 2) to shorten the procedure time and increase its accuracy.
+Monitoring of ablation can be done under real-time TRUS guidance, especially if a very high frequency (29MHz) transducer is used (micro-ultrasound, Exact Imaging, Canada), or under MRI guidance.
+The latter is assisted by an MRI compatible robot (Figures 1 and 2) to shorten the procedure time and increase its accuracy.

 Focal treatment spares the healthy tissue adjacent to the tumor, protecting the patient from side effects (sexual impotence, urinary incontinence) that can be observed after radical treatment (surgery or radiation).